awgh/ratnet/README.md

 The [hushcomd server application](https://github.com/awgh/hushcom/blob/master/hushcom/main.go) is a good reference for how to set up a server using the Server connection policy.

-There is also a standalone example application specificly designed to showcase the relationship bewteen common usecases and the Ratnet API [here](https://github.com/awgh/ratnet/tree/master/example).
+There is also a standalone example application specifically designed to showcase the relationship between common use-cases and the Ratnet API [here](https://github.com/awgh/ratnet/tree/master/example).

 ## Making a Node